 Every week I use Twitter to share a variety of articles and posts and other interesting things I have seen and read across the web.
-For those who don't use Twitter but are interested in reading or perusing the links, they are collected here and posted at the end of the week.
+They are then collected here and posted at the end of the week.

 Feel free to comment on any of these items or recommend further articles or posts related to the content above using the space below.